-What happens if Melissa puts that $300 per month ($3,600 per year) into an RRSP (assuming she has the contribution room)?
-She'll get a 36% tax savings based on her marginal tax rate.
+What happens if Melissa puts that $300 per month ($3,600 per year) into an RRSP?
+(Assuming she has the contribution room).
+She'll get a 30% tax savings based on her marginal tax rate.
 That works out to a tax refund of $1,080 per year.

 Visit the Home Buyers’ Plan website for more information.

 Like the Home Buyer’s Plan, any withdrawals for the purpose of training or education are tax free.
 This is, provided you use the government form RC96.

-As an example, let's say Zoe takes a six-month leave of absence from work to upgrade her education.
-She decides to borrow the annual maximum of $10,000 for two years from her RRSP.
-So she'll have to pay back, a total of $20,000.
-She must repay her RRSP over a period of no more than 10 years ($2,000 per year).
 What happens if she misses an annual payment?
-Then that amount will be added to her income for that year and she'll be taxed at her marginal tax rate.
-And again, she'll miss out on the tax-sheltered growth that the $20,000 would have earned had she left it in her plan.
+Then that amount will be added to her income for that year.
+And she’ll be taxed at her marginal tax rate.
+Again, she'll miss out on earning tax-sheltered growth had she left it in her plan.

 For more information, visit the Lifelong Learning Plan website.